-Analysis: Solanum lycopersicum, or “wolf peach,” is the most commonly consumed member of the nightshade family.
+Solanum lycopersicum, or “wolf peach,” is the most commonly consumed member of the nightshade family.

-Back in the Day: The exact domestication of tomatoes is not known for sure, but they were in cultivation in Mexico by 500 B.C.E.
+The exact domestication of tomatoes is not known for sure, but they were in cultivation in Mexico by 500 B.C.E.
 There have been a great number of superstitions surrounding the tomato, from their ability to transform people into werewolves, to being nicknamed “deadly nightshade” by suspicious early Europeans who believed them to be poisonous!

-Geographical Roots: Tomatoes originated in Central and South America.
+Tomatoes originated in Central and South America.
 They were given their name which means “fat water with navel” by the Aztecs who bred them to be bigger and redder than their tomatillo cousins.
 Early fruit were small like cherry tomatoes and yellow rather than red.

 After the Spaniards conquered the region, they exported tomatoes throughout the entire world.
-Italians, who would later introduce us to some of the world’s most favorite dishes, originally grew tomatoes purely for ornamental purposes, displaying them as tabletop decor.
+The Italians, who would later introduce us to some of the world’s favorite dishes, originally grew tomatoes purely for ornamental purposes, displaying them as tabletop decor.
 Thank goodness they came to their senses!

 There are 7,500 varieties of tomatoes in existence today!
-They grow extremely well in Mediterranean climates (like Southern California) and often pop up on their own as volunteers year after year.
+These summer favorites grow extremely well in Mediterranean climates (like San Diego and Orange Counties) and often pop up on their own as volunteers year after year.

 Heirloom tomato seeds breed true, meaning you can save their seeds and for future harvests boasting consistent color and flavor.
 However, heirlooms are more prone to pests and take longer to grow.

 Heirloom Tomato & Mango Pico from Love & Lemons

-Chicken Alla Cacciatora from Mario Batali
+Pollo Alla Cacciatora from Food Network